CricHeroes

 Example:

-In the first 10 overs of an ODI, only two fielders are allowed outside the 30-yard circle, encouraging batsmen to play aggressive shots and score more runs.
+In the first 10 overs of an ODI, teams can place only two fielders outside the 30-yard circle, which encourages batsmen to play aggressive shots and score more runs.

 In Test matches, if the team batting second falls short of the first team’s score by a significant margin, the captain of the leading team can ask the opposition to follow-on.
 This forces them to bat again immediately, without the leading team having to bat a second time.